dragonflyoss/Dragonfly2/docs/en/user-guide/proxy/containerd.md

 openssl x509 -req -days 36500 -extfile openssl.conf -extensions v3_ca -in ca.csr -signkey ca.key -out ca.crt
 ```

-### Step 2: Configure client
+### Step 2: Configure dfget daemon

-To use client as HTTP proxy, first you need to append a proxy rule in
+To use dfget daemon as HTTP proxy, first you need to append a proxy rule in
 `/etc/dragonfly/dfget.yaml`, This will proxy `your.private.registry`'s requests for image layers:

 ```yaml